KristinHenry/vis.social/README.md

 # vis.social

-Community documentation for vis.social Mastodon instance
+There are different communities on Mastodon, and the greater Fediverse.
+They have different personalities, topics, and rules.

+Before joining an instance (community), you should check to see if it looks like a good fit for you.
+Check the instance 'Rules'.
+Some might suprise you, but they usually exist for good reasons, and often because someting bad happened in the past.

-vis.social is an open social platform for creative people, especially anyone in SciArt, SciVis SciComm, data science, data visualization, creative coding, and related arts and research.
+**Vis.social** is a topic based community of creative people, especially anyone in SciArt, SciVis SciComm, data science, data visualization, creative coding, and related arts and research.

-English is the common language of the instance.

 https://vis.social/about

 ## Visit us
 https://vis.social

 Registration is currently CLOSED, and MODERATED.

-We're looking into opening again, eventually.
+If you'd still like to join, get in touch with contact listed on our https://vis.social/about, with a brief introduction and why you'd like to join our community.

 ## Financials

 This instance is financed by it's admin and community.

+Our annual opperating costs (hosting, domain renewals, etc) are currently over $2,400, and all admin and moderation is performed by volunteers.

-There are currently 3 options for chipping in to help sponsor hosting and other expenses:
+There are currently 3 options for chipping in to support hosting and other expenses:
 * https://ko-fi.com/artatomic
 * https://github.com/sponsors/KristinHenry
 * https://www.patreon.com/KristinHenry

-.

 ----------------------------------------------------------
-** *The following documentation is currently in development and is frequently modified* **
+** *The following is currently in development and is frequently modified* **

 # FAQ & Info

 ## What do these mean?

+* Instance vs Server vs Community
+	* These words are often used interchangebly, and some prefer one over another.
+They all basically refer to the same thing: software installed and running an a server, used by an online community.

 * Local timeline
 	* The Local timeline is the heart of our community.